-29. What are the procedures to enforce a foreign judgment in your jurisdiction?
+29. How are foreign judgments enforced in your jurisdiction?

 If the judgment was rendered by a court of a Lugano Convention signatory state, an enforcement application must be filed with the competent Swiss court, along with a copy of the judgment satisfying the conditions necessary to establish its authenticity and a certificate issued by the court that rendered the judgment (Annex V, Lugano Convention).
 The court must decide on the application in ex parte summary proceedings and declare the judgment enforceable immediately on satisfaction of the formalities under Annex V, without reviewing whether there are grounds to deny recognition and enforcement.
 The party against whom the enforcement is sought is not heard until the appeal stage.